msalihberk/Guardian/README.md

 - The hash is compared line by line with the hashes in `Database/full_sha256.txt`.
 - If a match is found, the file is flagged as a virus.
 - All scanning is done in a background thread (QThread) for a smooth user experience.
-- Progress is only updated every 5% to keep the UI fast and responsive, even with large databases.
 - When you report a virus, its hash is added to `Database/saves.json` and the main database.
 - When you add to whitelist, the hash is removed from the reported list and the main database.

 ## Customization
 - You can update the hash database by replacing `Database/full_sha256.txt` with your own list of SHA256 hashes.
-- The UI can be further customized in `Guardian.py` inside the `Ui_MainWindow` class.
-- Threading and progress logic can be found in the `HashCheckThread` class in `Guardian.py`.

 ## License
 This project is for educational purposes.
 Use at your own risk.